fanpu/blog/_posts/2020-08-01-breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-3.markdown

 {% endraw %}
 {% endhighlight %}

 Nice, it worked, and this was pretty fast too given how similar it was to phase 2!
+You can continue to Part 4 [here](breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-4)